 I lost my job after my injury because I could not keep up and produce at the level I used to.
 I do not think I can remain in this line of work, but I am not sure what types of jobs I should be applying for.
 I am not fully qualified for any alternative careers.
 Are there resources for helping me re-train and find appropriate employment in a new field?

 Vocational rehabilitation is available throughout the United States for persons with physical, mental, and emotional disabilities.
 These services include vocational evaluation, guidance and counseling, vocational training, supported employment services, job placement services, technological aids and devices, and physical and mental restoration services.
 This comprehensive program of services is designed to help the individual determine skills and to find appropriate employment.
 In some states, the agency offering these services is called the "Vocational Rehabilitation" agency.
-In Virginia, the Department of Rehabilitative Services is the agency that offers this assistance to persons with disabilities.
+In Virginia, the Department of Aging and Rehabilitative Services is the agency that offers this assistance to persons with disabilities.
 The administrative office is located in Richmond, with local branches serving Virginians statewide.

 When I apply for a job, am I required to tell the potential employer that I had a brain injury?
 Even if it is not required, should I disclose information about my injury?
 If so, when -- at the interview, when the job is offered, after employment is secured?